What Are the Risks of Choosing Wrong Technology for Your Web App?

 Problems with developing and adding new features to the app

 Choosing the wrong technology for your web application and limitations of a given technology makes adding new features impossible.
-Do not be stubborn with maintaining and developing an app OR adding new features to an app that is made in an already outdated tech – sometimes rewriting it might be a better idea.
+Do not be stubborn with maintaining and developing an app or adding new features to an app that is made in an already outdated tech – sometimes rewriting it might be a better idea.

 Imagine that you want to add a new feature to your web application and the development process in a given technology has already started.
-You come up with an idea to add something completely new that was not consulted on before and your tech partners inform you that, because of the tech you have used, it is simply impossible to do.
+You come up with an idea to add something completely new that was not consulted on before, and your tech partners inform you that, because of the tech you have used, it is simply impossible to do.

-Sometimes companies choose technologies that have a lot of ready-made, built-in solutions.
+Sometimes, companies choose technologies that have a lot of ready-made, built-in solutions.
 WordPress and e-commerce platforms are good examples of this.
-It may be a good choice in certain cases, but chances are that you’ll want to introduce some custom features and it is not possible or demands a lot of developers’ work.
+It may be a good choice in certain cases, but chances are that you'll want to introduce some custom features, and it is not possible or demands a lot of developers' work.

-Always ask your technology partner about all the limitations of the technology you’re planning to use for your web app.
+Always ask your technology partner about all the limitations of the technology you're planning to use for your web app.
 And make sure that the tech is still being developed and supported by the company that created it.
-If it’s not, often it means that you will not be able add new features.
+If it's not, often it means that you will not be able to add new features.

 Additional and unnecessary setbacks